SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 ## Query processing
 At query time, the GetStyle API queries the JSON stylesheet with the tags that identify the screen’s UI elements.
 Then, the SDK scans the JSON stylesheet in a cascade order to find style rules matching the query’s tags.

 As a general rule, stylesheet scanning involves searching for any applicable style rules that contribute to formatting the UI elements on the screen.
+In the first phase of processing, the scanning searches for style rule tags that match the query tags.
+Tags are evaluated as a set.
+When a matching tag set is found, the corresponding rule applies.

+In the second stage, to provide as much styling information as possible, the scanning searches for other style rules referencing each query tag set tag item individually.
+If rules referencing the tag items as single tags are found, and the properties they reference are complementary to the style rule matching as a set, all rules work together to style the UI element.
 Hence, multiple style rules may participate in styling the same UI element.

-If multiple style rules reference the same single tag or any tag item of a tag group but define complementary properties, all rules apply to styling the UI element.

-Instead, if multiple applicable style rules refer the same property, the last applicable rule of the stylesheet file overrides the previous ones.
+In cases where rules conflict at either the tag or property level, the last applicable rule in the stylesheet file takes precedence and overrides the previous ones.

 **Example**